History of Nintendo Switch 2 in Timeline

 Nintendo Switch Version 2 - Grey - International Version

-In January 2025, the Nintendo Switch 2's reveal trailer was released, accompanied by early footage of Mario Kart World.
+In January 2025, the Nintendo Switch 2 console reveal trailer was released, accompanied by early footage of Mario Kart World, which was later announced to launch alongside the console on June 5.

-On January 16, 2025, Nintendo revealed the Switch 2, showcasing its new design and magnetic Joy-Con controllers, along with footage of the new Mario Kart World game.
+On January 16, 2025, Nintendo revealed the Switch 2, showcasing its new design and magnetic Joy-Con controllers, along with a brief glimpse of a new Mario Kart game, later announced as Mario Kart World.

 Nintendo Switch Version 2 - Grey - International Version